fuzhu666/IOIOKSDK/example/README.md

-# ioioksdk_example
+# flutter_ioioksdk_example

-Demonstrates how to use the ioioksdk plugin.
+Demonstrates how to use the flutter_ioioksdk plugin.

 ## Getting Started